zareisajad/online-shop-django/README.md

 ## How to Contribute

-I welcome contributions to enhance and customize this Pinterest clone.
+I welcome contributions to enhance and customize this project.
 If you would like to contribute, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch with a descriptive name for your feature or bug fix.